-The AIM-HIGH trial was designed to determine if the addition of Niaspan to aggressive statin therapy would result in a further reduction in cardiovascular events in patients with pre-existing cardiovascular disease (186).
+The AIM-HIGH trial was designed to determine if the addition of Niaspan to aggressive statin therapy would result in a further reduction in cardiovascular events in patients with pre-existing ASCVD (193).
 In this trial 3,314 patients were randomized to Niaspan vs. placebo.
 Approximately 33% of the patients had diabetes.
-On trial, LDL-C levels were in the 60-70mg/dl range in both groups.
-As expected, HDL-C levels were increased in the Niaspan treated group (approximately 44mg/dl vs. 38mg/dl),while triglycerides were decreased (approximately 121mg/dl vs. 155mg/dl).
-However, there were no differences in the primary endpoint between the control and Niaspan treated groups (Primary endpoint consisted of the first event of death from coronary heart disease, nonfatal myocardial infarction, ischemic stroke, hospitalization for an acute coronary syndrome, or symptom-driven coronary or cerebral revascularization).
+On trial, LDL-C levels were in the 60-70mg/dL range in both groups.
+As expected, HDL-C levels were increased in the Niaspan treated group (approximately 44mg/dL vs. 38mg/dL), while TG were decreased (approximately 121mg/dL vs. 155mg/dL).
+However, there were no differences in the primary endpoint between the control and Niaspan treated groups (Primary endpoint consisted of the first event of death from coronary heart disease, nonfatal MI, ischemic stroke, hospitalization for an acute coronary syndrome, or symptom-driven coronary or cerebral revascularization).
 There were also no differences in secondary endpoints except for a possible increase in strokes in the Niaspan treated group.
 The addition of Niaspan to statin therapy did not result in a significant increase in either muscle or liver toxicity.
 Thus, this study does not provide support for the addition of niacin to statins.
 However, it should be recognized that this was a relatively small study and a considerable number of patients stopped taking the Niaspan during the course of the study (25.4% of patients discontinued Niaspan therapy).
 In addition, most of the patients included in this study did not have a lipid profile that one would typically consider treating with niacin therapy.
-In the subset of patients with TG > 198mg/dl and HDL-C < 33mg/dl niacin showed a trend towards benefit (hazard ratio 0.74; p=0.073), suggesting that if the appropriate patient population was studied the results may have been positive (187).
+In the subset of patients with TG > 198mg/dL and HDL-C < 33mg/dL niacin showed a trend towards benefit (hazard ratio 0.74; p=0.073), suggesting that if the appropriate patient population was studied the results may have been positive (194).

-HPS 2 Thrive also studied the effect of niacin added to statin therapy (188).
-This trial utilized extended niacin combined with laropiprant, release а prostaglandin D2 receptor antagonist that reduces the flushing side effect of niacin treatment.
+HPS 2 Thrive also studied the effect of niacin added to statin therapy (195).
+This trial utilized extendedniacin combined with laropiprant, prostaglandin D2 receptor antagonist that reduces the flushing side effect of niacin treatment.
 HPS 2 Thrive was a very large trial with over 25,000 patients randomized to either niacin therapy or placebo.
 Approximately 32% of the patients in this trial had diabetes.
-The LDL-C level was 63mg/dl, the HDL-C 44mg/dl, and the triglycerides 125mg/dl at baseline.
-As expected, niacin therapy resulted in a modest reduction in LDL-C (10mg/dl), a modest increase in HDL-C (6mg/dl), and a marked reduction in triglycerides (33mg/dl).
+The LDL-C level was 63mg/dL, the HDL-C 44mg/dL, and the TG 125mg/dL at baseline.
+As expected, niacin therapy resulted in a modest reduction in LDL-C (10mg/dL), a modest increase in HDL-C (6mg/dL), and a larger reduction in TG (33mg/dL).
 However, despite these lipid changes there were no significant differences in major cardiovascular events between the niacin and control group (risk ratio 0.96 CI 0.90- 1.03).
-It is unknown whether laropiprant, the prostaglandin D_2 receptor antagonist, might have effects that worsen atherosclerosis and increase event rates.
-Similar to the ACCORD-LIPID and AIM-HIGH studies, the group of patients included in the HPS 2 Thrive trial were not the ideal patient population to test for the beneficial effects of niacin treatment added to statin therapy.
-Ideally, patients with high triglycerides and high non-HDL-C levels coupled with low HDL-C levels should be studied.
+It is unknown whether laropiprant, the prostaglandin D2 receptor might have effects that worsen antagonist. atherosclerosis and increase event rates.
+Similar to the AIM-HIGH study, the group of patients included in the HPS 2 Thrive trial were not the ideal patient population to test for the beneficial effects of niacin treatment added to statin therapy.
+Ideally, patients with high TG and high non-HDL-C levels coupled with low HDL-C levels should be studied.
+Nevertheless, the results of the AIM-HIGH and HPS 2 Thrive trials do not provide support for the addition of niacin to statin therapy in patients with diabetes.